eagle-io/docs/source/topics/nodes/attachmentsource.rst

 	*Upload attachments to ftp.eagle.io*

 		Ftp your files to ftp.eagle.io using the auto-generated user name exactly as shown.
-No password is usually required (however certain ftp clients may require a password to be set in there connection settings and the password 'data' can be used).
+		Password is optional.
 		Use Tcp port 21 for standard Ftp and Tcp port 990 for implicit SSL.
+		**Note**: Only one concurrent ftp connection is allowed per Source.

 Email address
 	Email your attachments to this address.
 Click *change* to generate a new email address.